mxhmoodem/just-eats-restaurant-finder/README.md

 # UK Restaurant Finder

 A web application that displays restaurant data from the Just Eat API based on UK postcodes.
-This application fetches restaurant information based on a user-provided postcode, filters the data, and displays it in a clean, user-friendly interface.
+This application fetches restaurant information based on a user-provided postcode, filters the data and displays it in a clean user-friendly interface.

 ---